-Hellen Keller day is not a public holiday in the United States.
+Hellen Keller Day is not a public holiday in the United States so schools and businesses remain open as usual.

 Origins of Hellen Keller Day

 The idea of a holiday to honor the life of Helen Keller was heavily endorsed by international organizations that help those with disabilities, specifically blind and deaf people.
-At a national level, the American Foundation for the Blind is responsible for organizing events in honor of Keller, and the holiday is observed internationally by the Blind Association.
+At a national level, the American Foundation for the Blind is responsible for organizing events in honor of Helen Keller.
+Moreover, this holiday is observed internationally by the Blind Association.

-In the United States, it was on March 23, 1960, that mayor Leo Carlin of New Jersey first proclaimed Helen Keller Day should be observed annually.
+In the United States, on March 23, 1960, Mayor Leo Carlin of New Jersey first proclaimed that Helen Keller Day should be observed annually.
 On June 7, the mayor of Annapolis, Maryland followed suit.
 And finally, President Jimmy Carter issued a proclamation on June 19 of the same year to honor Helen Keller and her life achievements.